 What to order: Keep it simple.
 The Traditional Mojito is made with Cruzan rum and yes, the mint is fresh.

 The Scene: Bros Beach Day

-The View: The Lookout Bar at Hooter’s is one of the newest additions to the Clearwater Beach bar scene, where the restaurant opened last year.
-The Lookout Bar is located a floor above the Hooter’s restaurant.
-Down below folks enjoy Hooter’s staples like wings and beer.
-But the Lookout Bar offers an upscale experience.
+The View: The Lookout Bar at Hooters in Clearwater Beach is situated a floor above the Hooters restaurant.
+Down below, folks enjoy Hooters staples like wings and beer.
+But the Lookout Bar, complete with cushy couches, high top tables and palms, offers an upscale experience.
 Waitresses have replaced the skimpy orange shorts with black ones.
-And along with wings, diners can enjoy a Lookout Bar exclusive menu including Mahi sliders and sea scallops.
-Cushy couches, high top tables and palms give the rooftop bar an upscale vibe.
+And along with wings, diners can enjoy a Lookout Bar exclusive menu, including Mahi sliders and sea scallops.

 What to order: When in Rome… The bar’s signature Lookout Knockout combines rum, melon liqueur and pineapple.

 The View: The white sands and emerald waters of St. Pete Beach are famed world-wide, and Level 11 Rooftop Lounge boasts a spectacular view of them.
 Perched 11 stories high atop the historic Grand Plaza Hotel, this destination promises a classy rooftop vibe.
 Craft cocktails, imaginative cuisine and sunsets over the beach make Level 11 the perfect place for a romantic date, but the action heats up every Friday and Saturday night 11’s Ultimate Rooftop Party with DJ Davy Rolando.
 Of course you’re invited to the bash!

 What to order: The Spiced Mango Margarita puts a new twist on a frozen favorite, and the classic Eleven Martini always goes down smooth.